dejvoss/CV-Resume-Website-Template/README.md

 Live demos can be found [here](https://dejvoss.github.io/cs_UCD_resume/)

-# How to use for your purpose:
+## How to use the template:

 1. Download or clone the repository to your local machine by clicking the green button.
-2. Open each HTML files and adjust it to match your personal information.
+2. Open each HTML file and adjust it to match your personal information.
-3. Replace the files in assets/images folder to change the website avatar and the favicon.
+3. Replace the files in the assets/images folder to change the website avatar and the favicon.

+## Features:

+The GitHub section contains the GitHub API which allows to display list of projects of the given username.

+## Important Notice:

+This project includes features such as email functionality and Google Maps rendering, which are currently non-operational due to the requirement of secure API keys, login credentials, and passwords.
+For security reasons, these sensitive details are not stored within the project's JavaScript codebase.
+To enable these features, an appropriate and secure configuration with the necessary credentials is required.

+## Credentials

+Thank you to Code Institute for the great lessons.